Sally Obermeder: Ambassadorships

-In October 2015 Obermeder was announced as the ambassador for Avon Cosmetics.
-She has also featured in campaigns for Westfield, Priceline, and The ATC Spring Racing Carnival.

-Past careers

-Before her television career, Obermeder worked in finance and investment banking until 2003.

-Obermeder is also a qualified personal trainer and pilates instructor.

 Personal life

-Sally Obermeder married Marcus Obermeder in 2001.
+Obermeder married Marcus Obermeder in 2001.
 After several years of trying to conceive a baby, the couple tried In vitro fertilisation (IVF) and conceived in January 2011.
-Their daughter was born in October 2011, the day after Sally Obermdeder was diagnosed with stage 3 breast cancer.
-In July 2016 Obermeder revealed that she was to have another child by a surrogate mother.
-In December 2016, she had her second child through a surrogate in the United States.
+Their daughter was born in October 2011, the day after Sally Obermeder was diagnosed with stage 3 breast cancer.
+In July 2016 Obermeder said that she was to have another child by a surrogate mother.

 Cancer diagnosis

-Once her daughter was born, Obermeder started eight months of chemotherapy.
-Obermeder said that the chemotherapy, alongside caring for her newborn baby, was exhausting, but strengthening of her life.
-Obermeder, her colleagues, and her friends in the television industry staged a fundraising event at The Beresford in February of 2012.
+Once her daughter was born, Obermeder started chemotherapy.
+Obermeder, her colleagues, and her friends in the television industry put on a fundraising event at The Beresford in February 2012.

 Obermeder attended the InStyle magazine 'Women of Style Awards' in May 2012.
 She received a standing ovation for her speech in which she discussed the meaning of style, and what she has learned through her battle with cancer while also being a new mum.
 Additionally, Obermeder wrote a book about her experience.

-In June of 2012, Obermeder underwent her first mastectomy.
-From July to September 2012, she also received radiotherapy treatment.
-The second mastectomy and reconstruction surgery occurred in September 2012.

-In October 2012 Obermeder underwent extensive testing and was given the all clear – exactly one year after the initial cancer diagnosis.
-She continues her publicity campaign for breast cancer awareness.
+In October 2012, Obermeder was given the all clear.
 In 2016, Obermeder celebrated passing the five year all-clear mark.